RajLabMSSM/downstream-QTL/COLOC/README.md

 ### Functions:

-**processGWAS** - take a GWAS summary stat file and split by chromosome, sort by position and tabix index
+**processGWAS.R** - take a GWAS summary stat file and split by chromosome, sort by position and tabix index

     input: GWAS file